openbeatsmusic/openbeats-contracts/README.md

 ### TODO:

+- (0) Check if transferFrom on escrow withdraw works or permit needed
+- (0) Events on _beforeTokenTransfer(after events), think, should do getOwnedRoyalties and depositsOf()
+- (0) Get Owned but not depositted of royalties, in case you do it add this check to mint and safe transfer and safetransfer batch events
+- (1) test reentrancy attack on safetransferfrom
-- (1) Deploy and check if internal works as expected for receiveRoyalties
+- (1) Deploy and check if internal works as expected for withdraw
-- (1) balanceOfUser
-- (1) check how I should change variables of playlist
+- (1) 1. add only owner to getFeesEarned,payPlan, revise the rest 2. see erc1155pausable with owner, 3. check how I should change variables of playlist with owner
-- (1) check if payment token will be used for withdrawals
+- (1) Contract proxy for upgrades, and check if gas increments
-- (1) can there be an attack from internal contract inheritance?
-- (1) add only owner to getFeesEarned, see erc1155pausable with owner
-- (1) See if deploy should be with ledger because of what could be changed with permissions, setOwner should allow to transfer Ownership
+- (1) CRON don't send decimals
 - (2) check if mint could be gasless
 - (2) check expiry date correct in permit and set up tests with current time
-- (2) order variables and comments
 - (2) Deploy on same vanity address https://0xfoobar.substack.com/p/vanity-addresses?nthPub=22&profile-setup-message=post-subscribe-prompt